-- If your Powerline device is connected to the LAN port of your router, make sure that: - Your router and modem are turned on. - The computer connected directly to the router can access the Internet. - If your Powerline device is connected to a computer, game console, Blu-ray player, or other peripheral device, make sure that: - The peripheral device is turned on. - The Powerline device is securely connected to the peripheral device using an Ethernet cable. - Press the Factory Reset button on each Powerline device for two seconds to return the device to its factory default settings.
+- If your Powerline device is connected to the LAN port of your router, check the following: - Your router and modem are turned on. - The computer connected directly to the router can access the Internet. - If your Powerline device is connected to a computer, game console, Blu-ray player, or other peripheral device, check the following: - The peripheral device is turned on. - The Powerline device is securely connected to the peripheral device using an Ethernet cable. - Press the Factory Reset button on each Powerline device for two seconds to return the device to its factory default settings.